transformania/tt-game/README.md

 ## Setting up your development environment

-Thanks to Tempest, TT now has an automated build system which uses Cake, a Make/Rake like build system built on the Roslyn compiler.
-To set up your development environment you will need to run the build script which will:
+### Database Configuration

+As TT uses SQL Server as a database, there are a number of ways to set this up and connect locally.

+By default, TT is configured to use LocalDB which is available as part of [SQL Server Express editions](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb) except SQL Server Express Core.
+LocalDB is a minimal version of the SQL Server engine which covers the vast majority of requirements for local development.

+TT Can be run against a SQL Server instance (usually Express) running on the local machine, a remote machine (if correctly configured) or inside a Docker container.
+A later section will demonstrate how to set up your environment in this way.

+### Running Builds

+The easiest way to get your environment setup is to simply run the `build.ps1` or `build.sh` scripts in the root folder which will
+* Install any required tools and packages
 * Build TT
 * Create your DB
 * Seed your DB with initial data